 I loved this example from Tim Gray’s book.
 “A lover who is separated from the beloved doesn’t let a love letter just sit on the kitchen table unopened for days on end with the ever-growing pile of junk mail, but instead quickly and eagerly opens it upon its arrival, reading and rereading it until the ink is nearly worn off from use.
 Scripture is a love letter from our Divine Bridegroom, and like the saints, we too should eagerly and often read the Scriptures and hear there the voice of our Beloved speaking to us.”

-And before all that lovely-dovey stuff makes you feel guilty because you surely don’t feel that way about reading your Bible, did you check out my post the other day, Bible Quotes About God’s Word, where I admitted sometimes reading my Bible seemed like a penance?
+And before all that lovey-dovey stuff makes you feel guilty because you surely don’t feel that way about reading your Bible, did you check out my post the other day, Bible Quotes About God’s Word, where I admitted sometimes reading my Bible seemed like a penance?
 Yes, I said that.
 In those times though, I ask God for the desire to read His Word and I know He not only hears that prayer but honors it as well.

 So how do my attempts at Bible journaling work within the confines of lectio divina?
 Extremely well!
 I sit down and read the text, the assigned reading for the day from our Read the Bible in a Year plan or from a One Year Bible.
 As I read it, I read it with an open heart and mind, waiting for a certain passage to stand out to me; a verse or even just a word that makes me stop and go back to re-read it.
 Lectio.